jbecker7/Generic-Photo-Frame/README.md

 ### Configuring the HTML File

 1. **Set Image Path**: Open the HTML file (`index.html`) in a text editor.
 Locate the `imagePath` variable in the script section and set it to the path of your image directory relative to the HTML file.
-For example:
+More specifically, on line 63 where it says
 ```
 var imagePath = "your/image/path";
 ```
-Replace "your/image/path" with the path you want to use to your images
+replace "your/image/path" with the path you want to use to your images

-2. **Set Password**: On the same script section, you can also set the password required to view the gallery.
-Find the checkPassword function and set your desired password:
+2. **Set Password**: In the same script section, you can also set the password required to view the gallery.
+Find the checkPassword function and set your desired password on line 66:
 ```
 if (password === "your_password_here") {
 ```

-Replace "your_password_here" with the password you want to use.
+replace "your_password_here" with the password you want to use.

 ### Opening the HTML Page